DocReward: A Document Reward Model for Structuring and Stylizing: Related Work

 \section{Related Work}

-\paragraph{Aesthetic and Professionalism Assessment.} In graphic design, {AesthetiQ}~\citep{zhang2024aesthetiq} utilizes multimodal LLMs as preference evaluators to align layout generation with aesthetic requirements, while diffusion-based methods such as {LACE}~\citep{li2023towards} introduce differentiable constraints to directly optimize layout attributes.
-For web and mobile interfaces, systems like {Calista}~\citep{yu2019calista} and Android UIs~\citep{fu2024aesthetic} use explicit ratings and pairwise comparisons to model visual appeal, showing correlations with usability.
-Additionally, photo aesthetics are modeled using layout-aware CNNs such as {A-Lamp}~\citep{li2018a}, and similar techniques extend to video~\citep{liu2023ai}.
-These studies show that aesthetic principles can guide AI development and that human preferences are reliable supervisory signals, but they focus on images or UI interfaces rather than multi-page documents, where professionalism depends on both structure and style.
+\paragraph{Aesthetic and Professionalism Assessment.} In graphic design, {AesthetiQ}~\citep{patnaik2025aesthetiq} trains an MLLM for layout prediction that uses MLLM’s aesthetic preferences for DPO over graphic layouts, while diffusion-based methods such as {LACE}~\citep{chen2024towards} introduce differentiable constraints to directly optimize layout attributes.
+For web interfaces, {Calista}~\citep{DELITZAS2023103019} uses explicit ratings and pairwise comparisons to model visual appeal, showing high correlation to human perception.
+Additionally, photo aesthetics are modeled using layout-aware CNNs such as {A-Lamp}~\citep{DBLP:conf/cvpr/MaLC17}, and similar techniques extend to video~\citep{liu2023ai}.
+These studies focus on images or UI interfaces rather than multi-page documents, where professionalism depends on both structure and style.

-\paragraph{Document AI: Structure and Generation.} Document AI research mainly targets semantic parsing and content understanding.
-Models such as LayoutLM~\citep{xu2020layoutlm} and ReLayout~\citep{jiang2024relayout}, along with OCR-based pipelines~\citep{subramani2020survey}, identify logical elements such as headings, tables, and semantic groups to support information extraction and classification.
+\paragraph{Document AI.} Document AI research mainly targets semantic parsing and content understanding.
+Models such as LayoutLM~\citep{xu2020layoutlm} and ReLayout~\citep{jiang2025relayout}, along with OCR-based pipelines~\citep{subramani2020survey}, identify logical elements such as headings, tables, and semantic groups to support information extraction and classification.
 Recent work also explores automatic document or layout generation~\citep{lin2023layoutprompter,tang2023layoutnuwa,tian2025relayout}, but evaluation has primarily been limited to content correctness or basic formatting.
 As a result, the assessment of document professionalism—particularly visual structure and style—remains largely unexplored.

 \paragraph{Preference Learning and Reward Models.} A major challenge in professionalism assessment is acquiring feedback signals that reflect human judgment.
-Preference-based reward modeling addresses this issue by training on pairwise comparisons to approximate preferences, forming the basis of alignment methods like RLHF~\citep{stiennon2020learning} and DPO~\citep{rafailov2023direct}.
-This demonstrates that preference data offers a scalable and effective way to align generative models with nuanced expectations.
+Preference-based reward modeling addresses this issue by training on pairwise comparisons to approximate preferences, forming the basis of alignment methods like RLHF~\citep{stiennon2020learning} and DPO~\citep{dpo}.